kbrantley8/kcj_backend/README.md

 git clone https://github.com/kbrantley8/kcj_backend.git

-Then, in a terminal, navigate to that folder:

 If you don't have node/npm installed, do so at:

 https://nodejs.org/en/download/

-then run these in that folder:
+Navigate in terminal to the folder where you git cloned into and go into kcj_backend.
+Then run these using terminal:

 `npm install express`